 When Henry’s love for his first wife began to wane, one of her ladies-in-waiting caught the king’s eye.

 Anne Boleyn, located near Henry at Wax World, was sassy and sophisticated.
-Having no desire to be his mistress (like her sister had been), she encouraged Henry to find a way to divorce his wife.
+Anne had no desire to be Henry’s mistress (like her sister had been).
+She encouraged Henry to find a way to divorce his wife.
 At the time, the only way to do this was to get permission from the pope.
 After several years of debating, Henry made himself Head of the Church of England and took Anne as his wife.
 The Anglican Church was born.

 However, the marriage was short-lived.
 Henry fell in love with another lady-in-waiting—Henry had a type—and Anne’s flirtatious behavior was used against her.
 She was sent to the Tower of London and beheaded in May 1536.